divriots/whats-new/src/pages/next/props-documentation-from-your-component-code-documentation.md

   label: Learn more

 ---
-We added a Props component to our documentation kit to automatically generate Props documentation from your component code documentation
+We added a Props component to our documentation kit to automatically generate Props documentation from your component code documentation.